 Level 1 Freediving introduces divers to their first exposure to the beauty of Alaska’s oceans and freshwater lakes.
 Experiment with perfecting your kicks and technique, learn basic rescue techniques and team communication, and start exploring today!
 This program provides you with the training and knowledge required to safely freedive with a buddy in open water environments to depths of 20 meters.
-You will earn the SSI Level 1 Freediving certification after completing this program.
+You will earn the PADI Level 1/Freediver certification after completing this program.

 Freediving gear is incredibly personal, and will stay with you throughout your freediving career while you explore underwater.
 Because of this, divers enrolling in Level 1 courses should begin considering purchasing their Total Freediving Equipment, so we can train together in your gear that you’ll be using when we go diving outside of class!

-Required materials: SSI e-learning materials, Total Freediving Equipment (mask, snorkel, wetsuit, fins, weight and weight belt).
+Required materials: PADI e-learning materials, Total Freediving Equipment (mask, snorkel, wetsuit, fins, weight and weight belt).

 - Personal Items Needed to Own: Full Exposure protection for Alaska, fins, mask, snorkel, and weight belt